basiclab/Faster-GNGAN-PyTorch/Readme.md

 ## Datasets
 - CIFAR-10 and STL-10

-    We use the pytorch built-in dataset for CIFAR-10 and STL-10.
+    We use the PyTorch built-in dataset for CIFAR-10 and STL-10.

 - CelebA-HQ

-    We obtain celeba-hq from [this repository](https://github.com/suvojit-0x55aa/celebA-HQ-dataset-download) and preprocess them into `lmdb` format using following command:
+    We obtain CelebA-HQ from [this repository](https://github.com/suvojit-0x55aa/celebA-HQ-dataset-download) and preprocess them into `lmdb` format using the following command:

     ```
     python -m training.datasets --dataset celebahq/images --out ./data/celebahq